 Statement on Diversity, Equity, Inclusion, Justice and Accessibility

 We have a shared responsibility to care for the ocean, a vital component of the planet that supports society by providing sustenance, carbon and heat storage, ecosystem services, jobs, recreation, and a place for cultural and spiritual practices.
 These benefits should be accessible to everyone in the Mid-Atlantic region.
 However, past and current ocean use and planning efforts have not incorporated input from many in marginalized or vulnerable communities that may have carried the burden of negative impacts from coastal and ocean development.

 Black, Indigenous, people of color, as well as underrepresented and marginalized communities have not been included or had access to participation in ocean decision-making processes.
 MACO is committed to listening and incorporating information from the widest possible set of stakeholders to better understand and address injustices and inequities.
-MACO will ensure its work reflects a commitment to Diversity, Equity, Inclusion and Justice (DEIJ), as well as addresses the needs of stakeholders from a variety of backgrounds and industries.
+MACO will ensure its work reflects a commitment to Diversity, Equity, Inclusion, Justice and Accessibility (DEIJA), as well as addresses the needs of stakeholders from a variety of backgrounds and industries.
 Our efforts recognize past and current injustices related to ocean use, development, or climate change impacts.
 Moving forward we will examine and modify our actions to ensure we do not perpetuate those injustices in all activities of MACO.

 The actions below are initial steps that MACO is committing to and will evolve over time.
 MACO is working to:

 - Expand the stakeholders with whom we engage, including collaborators and members of its work groups to reflect the full diversity of the Mid-Atlantic region.

 - Provide opportunities to be inclusive, ensure access to information, and foster transparent decision-making.

 - MACO will invest in gaining a better understanding of principles of ocean justice and relevant governmental actions that have contributed to injustice.